 1. The breathing becomes more relaxed

 You may have been breathing uneasily for a long time and now, suddenly, you might feel that your breathing has become rather relaxed as a result of the baby dropping.
-It happens since after dropping the baby makes a home in the uterus, causing lesser pressure on the diaphragm, resulting in easier breathing.
+It happens after dropping the baby makes a home in the uterus, causing lesser pressure on the diaphragm, resulting in easier breathing.

 2. Waddled walk